 Step-5: Here, you need to modify the value data to change the height of the menu.

-Step-6: Mentioned below is the formula that you have to apply to Decrease or Increase Menu Height in Windows 10.
+Step-6: Mentioned below is the formula that you have to apply to Decrease or Increase Menu Height in Windows 11 or 10.

 -15 * (The height terms of pixels)